Injured by Chiropractor or Massage Therapist: Personal Injury Lawsuits in Wisconsin

 Your massage therapist owes you a duty of care to protect you from unnecessary risk or injury.
 If you were injured because a massage therapist did not uphold that duty, you may be able to sue for physical, psychological, and/or financial damages.

-If your injuries were the result of the hotel, spa, gym, or other business being unsafe, you may be able to sue for negligence.
+If your injuries were the result of the hotel, spa, gym, physical therapist, or other business being unsafe, you may be able to sue for negligence.